USEPA/USEEIO_API/doc/data_format.md

 ### CSV Files
-Indicators, sectors, flows, and other meta-data are stored in plain CSV files.
+Indicators, sectors, flows, and other metadata are stored in plain CSV files.
 In general, these CSV files should have the following format:

 * The first row contains the column headers.
 It is ignored when reading the